 Tip 1 – Buying your train ticket from the customer service ticket desk

-When purchasing a train ticket from the station, don’t assume that the ticket clerk is finding you the cheapest train fare, a recent study has shown that the clerks will not tell you the cheapest fare available for the route if you don’t simply ask.
+When purchasing a train ticket from the station, don’t assume that the clerk is finding you the cheapest train fare, a recent study has shown that the clerks will not tell you the cheapest fare available for the route if you don’t simply ask, many options exist for the same route so it makes sense to ask for the cheapest.

 If you asked the clerk ” Can I have a Return ticket to London” you haven’t actually asked for the cheapest price, so why would the clerk give you the cheaper option? they make more money giving you the higher ticket fare right? it’s simple, they wont if you don’t ask, after all it’s making the train company extra money if they sell more high priced tickets.